 Usually, your visa to enter Germany will be valid for 90 days.
 After your visa has expired, you need to apply for a residence permit in Germany.

 German law requires that all students (including exchange and Erasmus+ students) have a German health insurance, either through a public provider or through a private company for the entire length of the semester (1 October to 31 March / 1 April to 30 September).
 For any questions about health insurance, please contact incoming@ ash-berlin.eubefore the start of your stay.

 - Students who are citizens of EU member states as well as of Iceland, Liechtenstein, Norway and Switzerland: If you are insured by the public health insurance system in your home country, your insurance is valid in Germany.
 Please inquire at your home health insurance provider about the European health insurance card (EHIC).
 The EHIC is a blue card which is sometimes already printed on the back side of your usual health insurance card.
 If not, please ask your insurance provider to issue the EHIC for you.
-The EHIC must be valid for the entire length of the semester (1 October to 31 March / 1 April to 30 September) and please bring it along to the first orientation day.
+The EHIC must be valid for the entire length of the semester (1 October to 31 March / 1 April to 30 September) and please bring it along to Berlin.
 Before leaving your home country, you should ask your health insurance provider exactly what medical services you are entitled to in Germany.

 - Students who are citizens of Turkey: Your home health insurance might also be valid in Germany - if that's the case, please bring the so-called AT 11 form with you (original and copy) as well as a passport copy.
 You can also decide to purchase German public health insurance after arrival in Berlin (see below) or private health insurance in Turkey (but valid for Germany, see below for information about private health insurances).